SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 4 fire damage
 > - **17+:** 5 fire damage
 >
 > **Effect:** The area is covered in sticky fire until the start of the crucibite's next turn.
-Any creature who enters the area for the first time in a round or starts their turn there takes 2 fire damage
+Any creature who enters the area for the first time in a round or starts their turn there takes 2 fire damage.
 >
 > **3 Malice:** The area becomes a 10 x 1 line, and if any ally of the crucibite is in the area when it is created, the ability deals an extra 2 damage to each target.